EUROPEAN HUMAN RIGHTS LAW - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their thorough understanding of the Convention system.
+designed to provide students with the opportunity to demonstrate: their thorough understanding of the Convention system.
 The formative assessment focuses on selected key doctrines and/or substantive provisions of the ECHR, which are further tested in the summative assessment.
 The summative assessment tests the learning outcomes, identifying and rewarding students’ analytical skills and demonstration of knowledge.
 In formative and summative assessments, students are encouraged to address themes from across the module and demonstrate a high level of knowledge of the ECtHR’s approach to interpretation.

 Formative assessment and feedback: